MightyMedia/Mighty-Form-Styler/README.md

-# Mighty Form Styler
+# Mighty Form Styler for jQuery

-jQuery Mighty Form Styler replaces you form select element with a html ul list so you can easily and completely style it with css.
+Mighty Form Styler for jQuery replaces your form select element with a html ul list so you can easily and completely style it with css.
 With some little magic it behaves just like a regular select element.

 Version 1.0.4